emailjs/emailjs-mime-codec/README.md

 # MIME Codec

+## HELP WANTED

+Felix is not actively maintaining this library anymore.
+But emailjs is the only IMAP and MIME solution for JS that I am aware of, so I feel this library still has its value.
+Please let me know if you're interested in helping out, either via email or open an issue about that.

+The work that's on the horizon is:

+* Adding features as per requests
+* Refactor to allow streaming and cut down memory consumption
+* Stay up to date with developments in the IMAP protocol
+* Maintenance of the other related emailjs libraries
+* Maintenance and update of [emailjs.org](https://emailjs.org)

 [![Greenkeeper badge](https://badges.greenkeeper.io/emailjs/emailjs-mime-codec.svg)](https://greenkeeper.io/) [![Build Status](https://travis-ci.org/emailjs/emailjs-mime-codec.png?branch=master)](https://travis-ci.org/emailjs/emailjs-mime-codec) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)  [![ES6+](https://camo.githubusercontent.com/567e52200713e0f0c05a5238d91e1d096292b338/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f65732d362b2d627269676874677265656e2e737667)](https://kangax.github.io/compat-table/es6/)

 `emailjs-mime-codec` allows you to encode and decode between different MIME related encodings.
 Quoted-Printable, Base64 etc.